Academic Progress & Professional Development Navigating the Academy

 Students should familiarize themselves with the university policies and handbooks set forth in the Pennbook, as well as the policies and rules of their schools and academic programs.

-Penn offers a wide variety of resources, offices, and programs for graduate students to support them in all aspects of their Penn experience.
+Penn also offers a wide variety of resources, offices, and programs for graduate students to support them in all aspects of their Penn experience.
 Be sure to check out our list of university resources to help you make steady progress and be successful throughout your graduate experience.

-Thesis and Dissertation Support
+Research and Writing Support

 The Grad Center provides a wealth of resources, workshops, and support to help you get started, make steady progress, and complete your thesis or dissertation on time.
 Check out our Thesis and Dissertation page to learn more.